jaz303/taylor/README.md

   1. Install node.js.
 Any recent version should do.
   2. `taylor` assumes that Xcode6 Beta is installed in the default location (`/Applications/Xcode6-Beta.app`).
 If this is not the case, define the environment variable `TAYLOR_SWIFT_TOOLCHAIN` to point to the `Contents/Developer/Toolchains/XcodeDefault.xctoolchain` subdirectory within wherever Xcode is installed.

 All set?
-Let's go:
+Let's go (depending on your configuration the following command may require `sudo`):

     $ npm install -g taylor

-(depending on your configuration the above command may require `sudo`)

-Check that `taylor` was installed successfully:
+Now check that `taylor` was installed successfully:

     $ taylor -v
     0.0.2

 ## <a name='terminology'></a>Terminology

 `taylor`'s installable units are called _packages_.
-A package defines one or more _targets_, each of which has a single _target type_.
-Two target types are currently defined: _module target_, which builds a Swift module that can be imported by other packages, and _app target_, which builds an executable binary, possibly composed of other packages.
+A package defines one or more _targets_, each of a given _target type_.
+Two target types are currently defined: _module target_, which builds a Swift module that can be imported by other packages, and _app target_, which builds an executable binary, possibly importing other packages.

 For brevity's sake, the terms _app_ and _module_ may be used to refer to packages with targets of type app and module, respectively.